DefinitelyTyped/DefinitelyTyped/README.md

 You should now be able to import from `"foo"` in your code and it will route to the new type definition.
 Then build *and* run the code to make sure your type definition actually corresponds to what happens at runtime.

-If you're wondering where to start with test code, the examples in the README of the module are a great place to start.

 Once you've tested your definitions with real code, make a [PR](#make-a-pull-request) then follow the instructions to [edit an existing package](#edit-an-existing-package) or [create a new package](#create-a-new-package).